 Basic economy warning: What you need to know before you book with American, Delta or United

 Like economy or coach class, rock-bottom basic economy tickets offer a seat in the main cabin and free snacks, soft drinks and in-flight entertainment.
 However, basic economy passengers may face restrictions like these:

-- No full-sized carry-on bag (American and United)
+- No full-sized carry-on bag

 - No advance seat assignment

 - No ticket changes or upgrades